Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Experiments

 \subsection{Datasets}

-We utilize two widely used datasets for experiments in two different speech representation learning areas (SR and SER), namely VoxCeleb and IEMOCAP.
+Here we describe the three datasets used for our experiments.
+For the task of speaker recognition, we experiment on the widely used VoxCeleb dataset \cite{chung_voxceleb}, while we use the IEMOCAP dataset \cite{busso2008iemocap} for the task of speaker emotion recognition.
+Lastly we use the Free Spoken Digit Dataset (FSDD) \cite{amnist} for the spoken digit recognition task.
+Following we provide further details on each of these datasets.

-\textbf{VoxCeleb:} For the SR task we perform our evaluations using the large and widely used in-the-wild VoxCeleb dataset \cite{chung_voxceleb}.
-The VoxCeleb dataset includes voices from more than 6,000 individuals.
-The utterances are captured from uncontrolled conditions such as interviews published in open-source media.
-The VoxCeleb dataset is available in two versions, VoxCeleb1 which is used more commonly for evaluation and VexCeleb2 which is used solely for training purposes.
+\textbf{VoxCeleb.} For the SR task we perform our evaluations using the large and widely used \textit{in-the-wild} VoxCeleb dataset \cite{chung_voxceleb}.
+This dataset includes voices from more than 6,000 individuals.
+The utterances are captured in uncontrolled conditions such as interviews published in open-source media.
+The VoxCeleb dataset is available in two versions, VoxCeleb1 which is used more commonly for evaluation, and VexCeleb2 which is used solely for training purposes.
 In this experiment we follow the common practice and use the VoxCeleb2 dataset with nearly 1.2 million utterances for training our model and VoxCeleb1 test set for evaluation.
+Similar to prior work such as \cite{bian2019self, okabe_attentive_2018, kye2021supervised, india2021attention_speaker, jung2021attention_speaker, safari2019self, wang2020attention_speaker, zhou2019attention_speaker}, and \cite{yadav2020frequency}, we use the entirety of the VoxCeleb2 dataset (not VoxCeleb1) for training.
+We then test the solution on the 38,000 trial pairs (4,874 unique utterances selected by the authors of VoxCeleb, from VoxCeleb1 dataset) spoken by 40 individuals.
+The trial pairs are labeled by ``1'' and ``0'', indicating whether both utterances in the pair are spoken by the same person or not.
+The number of pairs labeled as 0 or 1 is completely balanced.
+The details of the distributions of the instances between different splits are mentioned in Table \ref{tab:splits}.